timlovescoding/neutral_network/README.md

 The purpose of this project is to gain a strong foundation on Neural Networks (NN) which are the building blocks of Artificial Intelligence.
 By coding Neural Networks from scratch, a better understanding of the intricacies of NN will be gained.
 High level API such as Tensorflow and PyTorch will then be easily understood when needed to be use and further research to improve established frameworks can be made.

-NN algorithms became heavily popularised for computer vision application after the 2012 ImageNet Competition where...(read paper again and cite it)
+NN algorithms became heavily popularised for computer vision application after the 2012 ImageNet Competition where Geoffrey Hinton, Ilya Sutskever, and Alex Krizhevsky from the University of Toronto submitted a deep convolutional neural network(CNN) architecture called AlexNet which beat the field by a whopping 10.8 percentage point margin, which was 41% better than the next best.
+CNN is a variation of a NN model, the underlying concepts of NN is the same as to CNN.
+Thus, it is vital to understand how does a NN work.
+There is huge variety of types of neural network model, read more [HERE](https://www.digitalvidya.com/blog/types-of-neural-networks/).

 In this document, I will try my very best to run through every part of NN and also point you to the implementation in Python.
 I hope that by the end of it, the underlying concepts of neural networks will be made clear.